-Laryngeal nerve damage is injury to one or both of the nerves that are attached to the voice box.
+Laryngeal nerve damage is injury to one or both of the nerves that cause the voice box to function.

 Injury to the laryngeal nerves is uncommon.

 When it does occur, it can be from:

 - A complication of neck or chest surgery (especially thyroid, lung, heart surgery, or cervical spine surgery)

 - A breathing tube in the windpipe (endotracheal tube)

 - A viral infection that affects the nerves

 - Tumors in the neck or upper chest, such as thyroid or lung cancer

 - A neurological condition